When Eddie Van Halen Served as Michael Jackson’s Secret Sideman

 "I listened to the song," Van Halen told CNN in 2012, "and I immediately go, 'Can I change some parts?'
 I turned to the engineer and I go, 'Okay, from the breakdown, chop in this part, go to this piece, pre-chorus, to the chorus, out.'
 Took him maybe 10 minutes to put it together.
 And I proceeded to improvise two solos over it."

 Watch Michael Jackson and Eddie Van Halen Perform 'Beat It' Live

-Jackson loved the changes, and loved that the guitarist cared enough to worry about more than just his parts in the song.
-Van Halen wasn't credited on the album.
-In fact, he recalls standing in line at Tower Records when "Beat It" started playing, and some kids were critical of the track.
+Jackson loved the changes, and appreciated that he cared enough to worry about more than just his parts in the song.
+Still, the guitarist wasn't credited on the album.

+Van Halen recalls standing in line at Tower Records when "Beat It" started playing, and some kids were critical of the track.
 "The solo comes on, and I hear these kids in front of me going, 'Listen to this guy trying to sound like Eddie Van Halen.'
 I tapped him on the shoulder and said, 'That is me!'
 That was hilarious."

-The legendary guitarist goes on to say, “I have a lot of respect for Michael.
-He's going to be sorely missed.
+Van Halen also paid tribute to Jackson, who died in 2009.
+"I have a lot of respect for Michael," he said, via Van Halen News Desk.
+"He's going to be sorely missed.
 I'd be curious as to what he'd be doing right now."